Methylene Blue, a synthetic compound, is used as a nootropic to enhance memory, mood, and longevity.

 Methylene Blue is a fast-acting nootropic that can also help prevent brain mitochondrial degeneration.
 Providing potential as an anti-aging nootropic.

 Methylene Blue donates electrons in the electron transport chain in your mitochondria.
 So experienced neurohackers suggest avoiding CoQ-10 or idebenone when using MB because it seems to make Methylene Blue much less effective.
+Remember earlier in this review when I said the too much Methylene Blue can be counter-productive.
+The same applies here.

 [i] Allexsaht W.J.
 “The use of methylene blue in the treatment of catatonic dementia praecox patients.”
 Psychiatric Quarterly.
 1938;12:245–252.